Musical Sustainabilities symposium

 Registration

 The symposium takes place at the Museum of South Ostrobothnia in Törnävä, Seinäjoki, Finland.
 Seinäjoki is a regional urban centre located some 300 km north from Helsinki and served by several direct train connections daily.
 The symposium venue is accessible to all and is located about 4 km from Seinäjoki city centre.
-There will be a joint bus transfer from the Seinäjoki railway station to the museum.
+There will be a joint bus transport from the Seinäjoki railway station to the museum.
+For the bus timetable, please see the programme.

 Accommodation